microbiome/course_2022_miaverse/01-program.Rmd

 have already installed the required software.
 Do not hesitate to ask support from the course assistants.

-## Monday 12 July: from raw sequences to ecological data analysis
+## Day 1: from raw sequences to ecological data analysis

 **Lectures**